Bella Canvas 3001 vs. Standard T-Shirts: The Ultimate Wash and Durability Test

 4. Why 2026 Trends Favor Premium Basics

 In 2026, customers value "slow fashion."
 They want clothes that last years, not weeks.
-Using a premium blank like the 3001 adds immediate value to your brand.
+Using a premium blank like the 3001 adds immediate value to your brand, increases ROI, and promotes sustainability by reducing waste.

 5. Summary: Which Should You Choose?